theholla/shift-csv-generator/README.md

-# Shift2Bikes JSON to CSV/ICS generator
+# Shift2Bikes JSON to ICS generator

-While there is already an [event calendar](https://www.shift2bikes.org/pedalpalooza-calendar/) on Shift2Bikes.org, this script provides a way to see all the bike events alongside your personal cal.
+This tool generates an .ics file that includes all the events that are already on the Shift2Bikes.org [Pedalpalooza calendar](https://www.shift2bikes.org/pedalpalooza-calendar/).
+Each of the events conforms to the iCalendar format and matches the event's unique id, so the events stay synced even after users update them on Shift2Bikes.org.

-This tool generates an .ics file of events that will stay synced with their respective event on the Shift cal.
+NOTE: Events that aren't already on Shift2Bikes.org at the time you run the script will not be included!
+This simply isn't possible.
+You can get around this by re-running the script and importing the events as often as you like.

 ## Usage